aboavobr/ABOAVOBR/Arduino/README.md

 You can build/verify your sketches with it and directly upload it to a connected Arduino.

 ### Docker
-If you don't want to install the Arduino IDE you can as well make use of the Docker container [strm/dev-arduino](https://hub.docker.com/r/strm/dev-arduino).
+If you don't want to install the Arduino IDE you can as well make use of the docker container [aboavbor/arduino-buildenv](https://hub.docker.com/r/aboavobr/arduino-buildenv).
-After you installed docker, run the following command from this directory to build the sketch:

-    docker run --rm -it -v "$(pwd):/src" strm/dev-arduino build

-To upload the sketch run:

-    docker run --rm -it -v "$(pwd):/src" --device=/dev/ttyACM0 strm/dev-arduino upload

-**Note:** The uploading only works on a linux device, as passing through devices within Docker for Windows is not supported.
-If your device is named differently, then adjust the path according to the name.
+See more info in the specific [Readme](https://github.com/aboavobr/ABOAVOBR/tree/master/Arduino-BuildEnv).

 ## Continuous Integration and Deplyoment
 A CI build to verify the sketch is setup in [Azure Devops](https://benjsawesometfstest.visualstudio.com/ABOAVOBR/_build?definitionId=34&_a=summary).